 Rule 12: Remember the little details

-To stay charming, write down the little details about people so you remember them for next time you meet.
-For example, a new client might tell you about his wife and new baby… so next time you see him, ask how the baby and mum are doing.
-This is a great way to show people you care while making them feel important.
+To stay charming, write down the little details about people, so you remember them for next time you meet.
+For example, a new client might tell you about his wife and new baby, so next time you see him, ask how the baby and mum are doing.
+It's a great way to show people you care while making them feel important.